jdegoes/jdegoes.github.io/_posts/2019-12-22-fp-glossary.md

 **Abstraction**.
 An _abstraction_ is a precise description of the ways in which different data types share common structure.
 Abstraction allows different data types to participate in _generic programming_.
 In functional programming, abstractions are defined by _algebraic structure_, and are usually encoded in a programming language using _type classes_.
 Common examples of abstractions include monoids, functors, and monads.

+**Ad Hoc Polymorphism**. _Ad hoc polymorphism_ is any language feature that allows overloading functions and operators (providing multiple implementations for the same symbol) in such a fashion that the compiler or runtime can automatically select which implementation to call based on the types involved in the function application.
+Examples of ad hoc polymorphism include method overloading and _type classes_.

 **Algebra**.
 An _algebra_ is a set of _objects_ together with a set of _operations_ on those objects.
 The operations of an algebra are defined by _algebraic laws_, which give the operations meaning by relating all of them to each other.
 For example, addition on integers forms a very simple algebra, where the objects are integers, and the sole operation is addition, which satisfies assocative and commutative laws.

 **Algebraic Data Type (ADT)**.
 An _algebraic data type_ is any data type composed from _product types_ (records) and _sum types_ (enumerations).
 In functional programming, algebraic data types are used for _data modeling_.